 On The Language of Stress you can see a different picture of my use of technology.
 This time it's the emWave, a desktop unit that I like to use before I sit down to do any writing.

 I do have some specials on these.
-If you're interested in the DIY of stress transformation or stress coaching, please send me an email.
+If you're interested in the DIY of stress transformation or stress coaching, please get in touch.

 Watch Graham Shaw's TED Talk video: Why people believe they can't draw.

 The 10 Tips: